Country of Origin

 Given this opening, the inescapable name just had to be Liber|8.

 The designer in question is Martin Gateley.
 His brand is sound|kaos, a cheeky wink at his kaosevents firm which designs, assembles and takes down enormous exhibition displays for clients of Samsung size.
 Anyone who's done trade shows knows.
 Time is of the essence.
 Vital things can and do go wrong.
 They require on-the-spot ingenuity and serious work ethics to sort.
 For regular attendees such events are over in 3-5 days.
 They remain blissfully ignorant of any chaos being managed beforehand, behind the scenes or afterwards.
 Martin on the other hand knows all about it.
 Kaos being his middle name, it just had to figure in his labor-of-love speaker projects.

-At Munich's alternate Hifi Deluxe show in the Marriott Hotel of 2019, our master over sonic chaos teased a raw driver cluster on a still conventionally rectangular baffle.
+At Munich's alternate 2019 Hifi Deluxe show in the Marriott, our master over sonic chaos teased a driver cluster on a still conventionally rectangular baffle.
 He wanted feedback on sound and size.
-Whenever one says o-bee not "oy veh" to call out OB or open baffles, one anticipates domestic war over undue width and height.
+Whenever one says o-bee not "oy veh" to call out OB so open baffles, one anticipates domestic war over undue width and height.

 After all, clients who fancy big room dividers tend to go for luxuriously carved and lacquered antique Chinese jobs, not modern panel speakers.